Make a gorgeous rustic grapevine fall wreath with this easy DIY tutorial.

 If you are using a foam wreath-even easier, just stick it right in.

 Next, attach the 3 smaller pumpkins wherever you like.

 I added one to the 12 & 9 spot, but because I was adding a bow to the 3 spot, I added the pumpkin under the bow.

 Use the same paperclip technique as show above.
 Definitely add the hot glue, though-we don’t want any pumpkins falling off!

 This is the perfect time to add your ribbon.
 There really is no set way to do this.

-I just play around with it prior to attaching until I like how it looks.
+Just play around with it prior to attaching until you like how it looks.

 I always make my bows with 8-10 loops for a standard size wreath.

 The bow was secured with floral wire to the wreath base.

 Finally, add the smaller gourds and pumpkins with hot glue.